MATHEMATICIAN · INVENTOR · AUTHOR

 Interested in booking Lucian for your conference, corporate event, or organization?

-Read Paper →Showing 6 of 13 published papers.
+Read Paper →Featured publications from the Unification Series.
 View the complete collection on Zenodo.

 Browse on ZenodoUS Patent 5,616,111 (1997)